Konkan Kanya Express

-The Konkan Kanya Express is superfast (earlier mail) of Indian Railways train running between Mumbai and Madgaon on the Konkan Railway route.
+The 20111 / 20112 Konkan Kanya Express is superfast (earlier Mail) of Indian Railways train running between Mumbai and Madgaon on the Konkan Railway route.
 This train operates daily, the Up Train number is 20111 (Mumbai to Madgaon) and the Down Train number 20112 (Madgaon to Mumbai).

 Background

 The train was among the first set of services launched in konkan railway when it was opened in 1998.
 This train service is very popular among the travellers of konkan region due to its convenient timings in the night.
-As a result the train is fully reserved months in advance and its tickets are rarely available without waiting list.
+As a result, the train is fully reserved months in advance and its tickets are rarely available without waiting list.
 The train used to run with conventional ICF coaches until June 2019, after which the new LHB were introduced.
 The services is operated by Konkan Railways.
 The train covers the 579.8 km journey in about 13 hours 25 minutes.
 It is an important train link serving people along the coastal areas of Maharashtra and Goa.
 Its average speed is 49 km/h.
 This train shares its rake with Mandovi Express.

 Traction

-As the Konkan Railway route has been completely electrified in 2022, the train is now hauled by a WAG5 or WAP4 or Bhusaval shed or WAP7 of Kalyan shed from Central Railway.
-Before electrification it was hauled by a WDP 4D of Kalyan or Pune shed of Central Railway and WDP 4, WDP4B/WDP4D of Krishnarajpuram or Huballi Shed of South Western Railway.
+As the route is fully electrified, it is hauled by an Ajni Loco Shed or Kalyan Loco Shed based WAP-7 electric locomotive from end to end.

+Coach composition

+The train was upgraded to modern LHB rake on June, 2019, with an MPS of 145 kmph.
+The train consists of 23 coaches: